fbpx

 Can I Freeze Peaches Whole?

 Surprisingly, you can freeze peaches whole!
 The main caveat to this method is that you must wait until your peach defrosts in order to remove the pit.
-So ultimately, I recommend removing the pit and cutting them into halves or quarters.
-The skin can be left alone because it’s full of fiber and a great addition to your smoothies.
-But if you’d really prefer it off, the skin will easily peel away from the frozen peach under cool water.
+So ultimately, I recommend removing the pit and cutting them into halves or quarters or even peach slices.

 How Long Do Frozen Peaches Last?

-When they are stored properly, peaches last around 12 months in the freezer when the frigid temperature is kept constant.
-How to tell when they’ve reached the end of their road?
-If you notice that your peaches are starting to ooze and are developing dark spots, they’ve gone bad and should be thrown out.
+When stored properly, peaches last around 12 months in the freezer when the frigid temperature is kept constant.
+How to tell when they've reached the end of their road?
+If you notice that your peaches are starting to ooze and are developing dark spots, they've gone bad and should be thrown out.

 What’s The Best Way To Freeze Fresh Peaches (For Smoothies)?

-NOTE: If you’d rather keep the skin on, skip steps 1-3
+NOTE: If you'd rather keep the skin on like I do, skip steps 1-3.

 Step 1: Slit the skin

 Quickly rinse the peaches with running water.
-Then make a shallow x shaped slit at the bottom of each peach.
+Then make a shallow x-shaped slit at the bottom of each peach.
 Doing so will allow them to expand once you blanch them in the next step.

 Step 2: Blanch them shortly

-“Blanching” it’s basically the process of submerging fruits or vegetables into boiling water for approx. 15 seconds and then popping them into a large bowl of ice water (to stop the cooking process).
-So put the peaches in a large pot of water that’s already at the boiling point.
+"Blanching" is the process of submerging fruits or vegetables into boiling water for approx. 15 seconds and then popping them into a large bowl of ice water (to stop the cooking process).
+So put the peaches in a large pot of water that's already at the boiling point.
 Doing this not only firms the flesh of the peaches but also heightens the flavor and loosens up the skin for easy peeling.

 Step 3: Peel the skin off